-Complaints against school staff (except the headteacher) should be made in the first instance, to Mr Daniel Gauld via the school office.
+Complaints against school staff (except the headteacher) should be made in the first instance, to the headteacher via the school office.
 Please mark them as Private and Confidential.

-Complaints that involve or are about the headteacher should be addressed to Mr M Thorpe (the Chair of Governors), via the school office.
+Complaints that involve or are about the headteacher should be addressed to The Revd Canon Falak Sher (the Acting Chair of Governors), via the school office.
 Please mark them as Private and Confidential.